 You can use Overdrive to borrow ebooks and audiobooks.
 I use it to download books onto my Kindle, and audiobooks onto my phone.

 When I found out about Sanborn maps, I about peed myself with delight.
 And while I’ve never truly looked through the other map and permit resources, it’s good to know they exist.

 I can’t remember what I was looking for when I signed up for a free 30 day membership to Newspapers.com but lo and behold that same service is available through the library for free!!
 I can look up old newspapers for historical data, or just to see what an ad from 1916 looked like for shits and giggles.

 My library also has access to our current newspaper–without a subscription!

 I understand about as much about cars as a child does, but I do know that when my check engine light comes on, I can borrow a diagnostic tool from the library to find out for myself what’s going on (and maybe save myself from being bamboozled by a shady car mechanic).
 If you’re mechanically inclined, you could also use the library’s manuals to try and repair it yourself.

 This is a language learning app that usually has an associated monthly fee but through the library I can access the extended features for free.

 In my spare time, I take online college courses, and one resource I could’ve used was the test proctoring.
-At our local university, proctoring a test would’ve cost me $25 a pop.
-At my library, I could’ve had a librarian do it for free.
+At our local university, having a test proctored would cost me $25 a pop.
+At my library, I could have a librarian do it for free.

 The library offers a thousand and one resources for everyone, but especially for writers.
 What have you used your library for?
 Comment below!